oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

     gcastWith (addCommutesCarry xs ys) Refl
 ```

 Unfortunately, though, this method *does* require proofs (ugly proofs) for the delete-min operation.
-One particularly nasty aspect is that you probably need to change the original signature of the heap: our version above doesn't guarantee that the binary representation is truncated.
-Since it's stored least-significant-bit first, there could be trailing zeroes without changing the numerical value.
-From what I've tried with the delete-min operation, it looks like I need to show that there *aren't* any trailing zeroes in certain scenarios, which probably involves disallowing trailing zeroes in the constructors for `Binomial`{.haskell}.
+One of the issues is truncation: since the binary digits are stored least-significant-bit first, the same number can be represented with any number of trailing zeroes.
+This kept causing problems for me when it came to subtraction.
+Adding the requirement of no trailing zeroes (truncation) to the constructors for the heap was a pain, requiring extra proofs on merge to show that it preserves truncation.

 ### Doubly-Dependent Types

-The troublemaker for the binomial heap is the *decrement* type family.
-As shown above, it's reasonably easy to show commutativity on the addition of binary numbers, but it turns out to be quite a bit more difficult to prove some other properties, especially surrounding subtraction.

 Since some of these properties are much easier to verify on the type-level Peano numbers, one approach might be to convert back and forth between Peano numbers and binary, and use the proofs on Peano numbers instead.